 EASY LISTENING: Optimizing the consequences of effortful listening in occupational settings

-PHD position 1: Ambulatory markers
+PhD student 1: Ambulatory markers

-Noise and hearing loss increase the listening effort needed to maintain work performance and participation, but at the cost of stress, fatigue and sick leave.
-Your project will help optimize the benefits/costs ratio of effortful listening.
+Noise and hearing loss increase the listening effort needed to maintain work performance and participation, but at the cost of stress, fatigue and sick leave. the project will help optimize the benefits/costs ratio of effortful listening.

-You will first be stationed for 1.5 years at the Vrije Universiteit in Amsterdam to develop a set of tools to assess listening value in real-life occupational settings through self-report using EMA and end-of-day interviewing/online surveys.
-To add a physiological stress component, you will also select an optimal set of existing ambulatory tools for the physiological assessment of listening costs related to physiological stress in real-life occupational settings.
-These activities will allow you to compile an ambulatory toolbox (EMA, physiological wearables) to comprehensively assess the costs and benefits of listening effort.
-You will share this toolbox with all EASYLI PhDs and help them along in its use.
+The PhD candidate will first be stationed for 1.5 years at the Vrije Universiteit in Amsterdam to develop a set of tools to assess listening value in real-life occupational settings through self-report using EMA and end-of-day interviewing/online surveys.
+To add a physiological stress component, the candidate will also select an optimal set of existing ambulatory tools for the physiological assessment of listening costs related to physiological stress in real-life occupational settings.
+These activities will allow an ambulatory toolbox(EMA, physiological wearables) to be compiled to comprehensively assess the costs and benefits of listening effort.
+The PhD student will share this toolbox with all EASYLI PhDs and help them along in its use.

-In the ensuing 1.5 years you will be stationed at the Eriksholm Research Centre part of Oticon, Snekkersten, Denmark to validate hearing aids as a passive sensor tool to assess speech versus non-speech as one of the most relevant factors affecting auditory demand and listening effort in real-life listening scenarios.
-Next, you will demonstrate the validity of the ambulatory toolbox (including own-voice detection) by comparing the measured costs and benefits of listening effort in low vs. high effortful occupational settings (defined by acoustic analysis as well as self-report) and test the clinical utility of the toolbox for testing interventions using hearing devices.
+In the ensuing 1.5 years the student will be stationed at the Eriksholm Research Centre part of Oticon, Snekkersten, Denmark to validate hearing aids as a passive sensor tool to assess speech versus non-speech as one of the most relevant factors affecting auditory demand and listening effort in real-life listening scenarios.
+Next, the candidate will demonstrate the validity of the ambulatory toolbox (including own-voice detection) by comparing the measured costs and benefits of listening effort in low vs. high effortful occupational settings (defined by acoustic analysis as well as self-report) and test the clinical utility of the toolbox for testing interventions using hearing devices.

-Where will you be working?
+Where will the candidate be working?

 Vrije Universiteit Amsterdam